 Every need (Beduerfnis, Be-duerfnis: something that has to be most urgently done, allowed and promoted instead of being restricted – –), every symptom has a progressive and a reactionary moment.
 It all depends on activating the progressive moment and on making use of it, but also on becoming conscious of the reactionary moment at the same time.

-29. The rector of the University of Heidelberg as an advocat of capitalism
+29. The Rector of the University of Heidelberg as an advocate of capitalism

-He did not take note of the social distress from which suffer mental patients except in the form of this state of emergency that had been caused by himself and under his responsibility.
-Not taking note of the more than 100 patients equally shocked but not present at the hunger strike, he seemed to be blind on one eye, when, meeting the hungerstriking patients, he once more tried to turn only to Dr. Huber, whom he saw hungerstriking amongst the other hungerstrikers.
+He did not take note of the social distress mental patients suffer from except in the form of this state of emergency that had been caused by himself and under his responsibility.
+Not taking note of the more than 100 patients equally shocked but not present at the hunger strike, he seemed to be blind on one eye, when, meeting the hunger-striking patients, he once more tried to turn only to Dr. Huber, whom he saw hunger-striking amongst the other hunger-strikers.
 By a behaviour like his, which must be understood as an expression of the ruling killer ideology, he made a significant contribution to mask the problems of illness that are social problems by trying to personalize them from the beginning and by directing the public interest only against one person, namely to a so-called "case Huber".
-By this, however, it became clear for everybody and even for the newspaper men that it is quite a common method to establish some ring-leader already in the beginning when a collective struggle against the social misery starts (51).
+By this, however, it became clear for everybody and even for the newspaper men that it is quite a common method to establish some ring-leader already in the beginning when a collective struggle against the social misery starts (Note 51).

 *In the meantime, the Hubers sold what they could sell from the products of their work, and they also took out loans to help the poor in the SPK who would otherwise have had nothing to eat.
 Later, in prison, this resulted in further difficulties, threats of punishment and punitive measures, especially against Mrs Dr. Huber.
 In iatro-capitalism, even the good and virtue are easily perverted into their opposite, so perversion is not a question of morality, but belongs from the outset to the system, namely to the iatro-capitalist system.